deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Oh, thank God." she sighed.
 "I'll have somebody to sit next to in class."

 "Am I literally the only person you know, then?"
 Sean asked, then glanced up.
-"Besides…Charlotte, was it?"
+"Besides...Charlotte, was it?"

 "That's right.
 And, yes."

 "What's she doing?"

-"Uh…Midwifery.
+"Uh...Midwifery.
 I think."

 Sean laughed again. "*Her*?
 Ditzy." he declared.
 "Those babies are gonna come into this world and the first thing they'll see is her tattoo waving at them."